alexrudy/tox-server/README.md

 via [ZeroMQ](https://zeromq.org).
 It isn't super useful on its own (as it doesn't eliminate the startup time for tox, just runs it repeatedly) but it is helpful if your tests have to be run inside another environment with some setup cost, such as a docker container.

-To illustrate this, a minimal docker file is included.

 ## Installation

 You can use `pip` to install `tox-server`: